Seattle Humane Society Programs

 Current Needs: Pet homelessness and overpopulation are significant problems in our community.
 We continue to address these problems with record success, but much more needs to be done.
 We face the challenge of adopting and rescuing even more animals with an aging and overburdened facility, limiting our ability to expand critical services.

 Nonetheless, we find creative ways to advance our mission.
 Our volunteer foster network continues to expand, opening up more space at the shelter to take in more guests.
-Our partnership with WSU’s vet school allows us to perform more medical procedures; provide an extraordinary education in community-based, wellness-centered primary animal care; and establishes a replicable model for the delivery of animal shelter services with an embedded teaching program.
+Our alliance with WSU’s vet school allows us to perform more medical procedures; provide an extraordinary education in community-based, wellness-centered primary animal care; and establishes a replicable model for the delivery of animal shelter services with an embedded teaching program.
 We benefit from the resources provided by our volunteer corps to expand the reach of our staff so we break agency records each year, as well as to connect us with additional space outside the shelter to host events, meetings and educational programs.
 We do the best we can, but a state-of-the-art adoption center, shelter and teaching hospital would enable us to do more.